mestoness/mestoness/README.md

-# Hi , I'm Ahmet Baki Memiş
+# Hi, I'm Ahmet Baki Memiş

-My name is Ahmet Baki Memiş, I live in **Turkey/Netherlands**. <br>
+I live in **Turkey/Netherlands**.
-I work in Full Stack Development and also as a FX/Crypto/NQ Trader <br/>
+I work in **Full Stack Development** and also as an **FX/Crypto/NQ Trader**.
+Stay healthy and rich!

+*I stopped publishing to public repositories for 3 years, maybe one day I'll start again.*

 ### Skills
 ![]()